 next to the API Role that you want to edit.

-- Select Edit API Role.
+Edit API Role in v11.1 and Earlier Edit API Role in v11.2 - Select Edit API Role.
 The API Role Properties window opens.
 The API Role Properties dialog contains the same fields as the API Role Create window.

 - Make your changes to the role.
 Refer to the instructions above for adding an API role for more details.